H-M-H/Weylus/Readme.md

 ## Building
 To build Weylus you need to install Rust, Typescript, make, git, a C compiler, nasm and bash. `cargo build` builds the project.
+By default Weylus is build in debug mode, if you want a release build run `cargo build --release`.
 On Linux some additional dependencies are required to build Weylus.
 On Debian or Ubuntu they can be installed via:
 ```sh
 apt-get install -y libx11-dev libxext-dev libxft-dev libxinerama-dev libxcursor-dev libxrender-dev